Arttuaarnio/Arttuaarnio/README.md

 <h1 align="center">Hi 👋, I'm Arttu</h1>
-<h3 align="center">Passionate about AI, new technologies, and software architectures.
-Experienced in Python, Java, and web development.
+<h3 align="center">Passionate about exploring new technologies and architectures, especially with AI.
+Hands-on experience with Python, Java, and web development.
 Open to collaborating on innovative projects to apply and improve my skills, learn something new, share knowledge and grow as a developer.</h3>

 <h3 align="left">Connect with me:</h3>
 <p align="left">